 Melissa “Missy” Price, Ph.D. was named Head Soccer Coach and PERA Assistant Professor of the Practice at Wellesley College during the summer of 2016 and went on to compile a 7-10-1 record and lead the Blue to a NEWMAC postseason appearance during her first season.

-In addition to her duties at Wellesley, Price was elected to National Soccer Coaches Association of America (NSCAA) Board of Directors in the Spring of 2017 and will serve as Secretary of the organization for the next year.
+In addition to her duties at Wellesley, Price was elected to the United Soccer Coaches (Formerly NSCAA) Board of Directors in the Spring of 2017 and will serve as Secretary of the organization for the next year.
 Her current service will be followed by three years as Vice President and one as President, before she finishes her term as the organizations Past President for one year.
 Price also serves on the Coaches Council of the Alliance of Women Coaches.

 Price came to Wellesley following six seasons as the Head Women’s Soccer Coach at the University of Nevada.
 While at Nevada, Price was responsible for all aspects of the Division I program, guiding the Wolf Pack to the Mountain West Conference semifinals in 2012.
 Off the field, over 50 Nevada student-athletes earned academic all-conference recognition during Price’s tenure with the program.

 Price, who holds a NSCAA Premier Diploma and a United States Soccer Federation ‘A’ coaching license, earned her Doctorate of Philosophy in Education in Sport Psychology, with a specialization in leadership and life skill development from the University of Virginia (UVA) in 2010.
 A 1997 graduate of the University of Maryland with a degree in kinesiology, Price also earned a master's degree in sport and exercise psychology from UVA in 1999.
 Price played collegiately as a goalkeeper at Maryland from 1993-1997, leading the Terrapins to two NCAA quarterfinal appearances.